Wondiws98/Gimp-Icon-Layer-Generator/README.md

 You can then export the image as a .ico file.

 # Installation
-Copy "icon-later-generator.py" into your Gimp plug-ins folder, located at "GIMP 2/lib/gimp/2.0/plug-ins".
+Copy "icon-later-generator.py" into your Gimp plug-ins folder, located at "Program Files/GIMP 2/lib/gimp/2.0/plug-ins".

 Make sure to restart Gimp after intalling the script.